 - 26.24 Victims will always be taken seriously, reassured, supported and kept safe.
 Victims will never be made to feel like they are causing a problem or made to feel ashamed. - 26.25 If a friend of a victim makes a report or a member of staff overhears a conversation, staff will take action they will never assume that someone else will deal with it.
-The basic principles remain the same as when a victim reports an incident; however, staff will consider why the victim has not chosen to make a report themselves and the discussion will be handled sensitively and with the help of CSCS where necessary.
-If staff are in any doubt, they will speak to the DSL. - 26.26 Where an alleged incident took place away from the Trust or online but involved pupils from the Trust, the duty to safeguard pupils remains the same. - 26.27 All staff will be aware of how to handle disclosures.
+The basic principles remain the same as when a victim reports an incident; however, staff will consider why the victim has not chosen to make a report themselves and the discussion will be handled sensitively and with the help of CSC where necessary.
+If staff are in any doubt, they will speak to the DSL/DDSL. - 26.26 Where an alleged incident took place away from the Trust or online but involved pupils from the Trust, the duty to safeguard pupils remains the same. - 26.27 All staff will be aware of how to handle disclosures.
 Effective safeguarding practice includes: - Never promising confidentiality at the initial stage. - Only sharing the report with those necessary for its progression. - Explaining to the victim what the next steps will be and who the report will be passed to. - Recognising that the person the child chose to disclose the information to is in a position of trust. - Being clear about boundaries and how the report will be progressed. - Not asking leading questions and only prompting the child with open questions. - Waiting until the end of the disclosure to immediately write a thorough summary.
-If notes must be taken during the disclosure, it is important to still remain engaged and not appear distracted. - Only recording the facts as the child presents them not the opinions of the note taker. - Where the report includes an online element, being aware of searching, screening and confiscation advice and UKCIS sexting advice ('Sharing Nudes and Semi Nudes', December 2020). - Wherever possible, managing disclosures with two staff members present (preferably with the DSL or a deputy as one of the staff members). - Informing the DSL or deputy as soon as possible after the disclosure if they could not be involved in the disclosure.
+If notes must be taken during the disclosure, it is important to still remain engaged and not appear distracted. - Only recording the facts as the child presents them not the opinions of the note taker. - Where the report includes an online element, being aware of searching, screening and confiscation advice and UKCIS sexting advice ('Sharing Nudes and Semi Nudes', March 2024).

+- Wherever possible, managing disclosures with two staff members present (preferably with the DSL or a deputy as one of the staff members). - Informing the DSL or deputy as soon as possible after the disclosure if they could not be involved in the disclosure. - Reports of Sexual Violence or Sexual Harassment should include the time and location of the incident.
+Subsequent risk assessments should include any actions to make the location safer.